Russian COVID-19 cases exceed 350,000 - Vanguard News

 In Moscow, on Monday, some government agencies resumed receiving visitors.

-City residents will again be able to apply for passports, driver’s licences and obtain other documents, the Moscow Mayor’s office said on its website.
+City residents will again be able to apply for passports, driver’s licenses and obtain other documents, the Moscow Mayor’s office said on its website.